Update: DEAD! Don’t miss it if this becomes alive again. Sign up for deal notification alerts here!

 Also on sale are vehicle versions, with DC charging instead of AC charging:

-Also on sale is the Mini in Aqua Floral or Houndstooth from Amazon for $34.50 shipped.
-The max is on sale for $70.88 from Amazon.
+Also on sale is the Mini from Amazon for $39.95 shipped.
+The Max is on sale for $54.99 from Amazon and the Max XP is on sale for $62.49 from Amazon.

-Dan’s note: In December I spent several days island hopping in Hawaii, chasing erupting volcanoes and waterfalls.
-We brought food in a Polar Bear cooler which kept everything frozen.
-While I used to travel there with a toaster oven, this time I relied on several HotLogic ovens, which are amazing because they take up very little space.
+Dan’s note: A couple months ago I visited Kyoto, Hiroshima, Osaka, and Fukuoka, Japan.
+In December I spent several days island hopping in Hawaii, chasing erupting volcanoes and waterfalls.
+Both times, we brought food in a Polar Bear cooler which kept everything frozen.
+While I used to travel with a toaster oven, I relied on HotLogic ovens for these trips, which are amazing because they take up very little space.

 The combo of a Polar Bear and HotLogic is a true game changer for kosher travel.
 It allows you to travel the globe without being tethered to locations that have kosher restaurants or relying on cans of tuna.
 Kosher travelers can now travel anywhere in the world and have delicious hot food on demand without being limited to destinations that have kosher restaurants.